vdavidflores/SocialGroupNetworkBillboard-Drawer/README.md

 # SocialGoupNetworkBillboard-Drawer
-For setting this it's necessary to punt into a Openframeworks project in to src folder, and link with the native MySQL libraries, Its all monolitic.
+For setting this it's necessary to put this into a Openframeworks project in to the src folder, and link with the native MySQL libraries, Its all monolitic.